clamstew/jods/docs/docs/playwright-screenshots.md

 2. Include screenshots in PR descriptions for visual reviews
 3. Use screenshots for marketing materials and documentation updates
 4. Store screenshot sets for each major release for reference
+5. When comparing design changes, use the timestamped versions
+6. Clean up older timestamped screenshots periodically to save space

 ## 🔗 Related Resources